Renza-afro/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Floats- > Write a script that prints a number with two decimal places, followed by a new line, the number will be stored in the environment variable NUM.
 14. Decimal to hexadecimal- > Write a script that converts a number from base 10 to base 16, the number in base 10 is stored inthe environment variable DECIMAL, the script should disply the number in base 16, followed by a new line.
 15. Everyone is a proponent of strong encryption- > Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16. The eggs ofb the brood need to be an odd number- > Write a script that prints every other line from the input, starting with the first line.